arunsrinivas21/hotel-booking-app/README.md

 API endpoints -

-- GET - returns all hotels
+- GET /hotels - returns all hotels
-- GET - return a hotel object based on the `id`
+- GET /hotels/:id - return a hotel object based on the `id`
-- GET - return all booked hotels
+- GET /hotels/booked-hotels - return all booked hotels
-- POST - create a new hotel using the request body
+- POST /hotels - create a new hotel using the request body
-- PUT - update the booking status and details (booking / cancelled)
+- PUT /hotels/:id - update the booking status and details (booking/cancelled) based on `id`
-- DELETE - delete a hotel based on the `id`
+- DELETE /hotels/:id - delete a hotel based on the `id`

-## API Decumentation
+## API Documentation

 For detailed API documentation, please see [API.md](API.md)